Kevin Williams: Is The Sun Setting On Japanese Amusement?

 arcadehero November 8, 2021 3

-In his occasional feature for Arcade Heroes, immersive amusement and attraction entertainment specialist Kevin Williams (KWP) looks at the major issues impacting the international amusement sector, particularly in regards to Japan and their current amusement scene.
+In one of his occasional features for Arcade Heroes, immersive amusement and attraction entertainment specialist Kevin Williams (KWP) looks at the major issues impacting the international amusement sector, particularly in regards to Japan and their current amusement scene.

 The “traditional” view of the arcade biz in it’s hey day